DSKSD/DeepNLP-models-Pytorch/README.md

 Pytorch implementations of various Deep NLP models in <a href="http://web.stanford.edu/class/cs224n/">cs-224n(Stanford Univ: NLP with Deep Learning)</a>

 - This is not for Pytorch beginners.
-If this is your first time to use Pytorch, I recommend these <a href="#reference">awesome tutorials</a>.
+If this is your first time to use Pytorch, I recommend these [awesome tutorials](#references).
 - If you're interested in DeepNLP, I strongly recommend you to work with this awesome lecture.

   * <a href="http://web.stanford.edu/class/cs224n/syllabus.html">cs-224n-slides</a>